Skip to main content

 Objectives:

-Upon successful completion of the course, students will be able to: Communicate the theological and biblical rationale for urban ministry performance; identify the different models of an effective urban church planting; have the ability to summarize the content of the course in a model of urban evangelism that is viable; evaluate contemporary urban ministries in light of biblical principles; identify the gifts and the call to evangelization within the urban context.
+Upon successful completion of the course, students will be able to: communicate the theological and biblical rationale for urban ministry performance; identify the different models of an effective urban church planting; summarize the content of the course in a model of urban evangelism that is viable; evaluate contemporary urban ministries in light of biblical principles; and identify the gifts and the call to evangelization within the urban context.

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include the study of the ministerial mission of the church in large cities.
-It presents the biblical rationale for any ministry, so that it is efficient and effective in the parts in which it is implemented.
-Identify model resources and strategies endorsed by scholars of urban missions.
-The conferences will emphasize a comprehensive ministry that serves all the needs of the urban community.
+Major topics include the study of the ministerial mission of the church in large cities; Biblical rationale for any ministry, so that it is efficient and effective in the parts in which it is implemented; model resources and strategies endorsed by scholars of urban missions.
+The conferences emphasize a comprehensive ministry that serves all the needs of the urban community.

 Credit recommendation: